 If a draft was generated in seconds, review can accidentally become the first time a human brain really processes the change.
 That is a massive shift in responsibility, and it’s not a shift you want by default.

-I do use AI for code reviews, but more for broad coverage, like automated tests or static analysis.
-It catches obvious issues and asks awkward questions early, so I (the human) can spend time on the high-value part of review.
+I do use AI to assist code reviews, but more for broad coverage, like automated tests or static analysis.
+It catches obvious issues and asks awkward questions early, so I can spend time on the high-value part.
 Even here, model choice matters: fast models for surface-level checks; stronger reasoning models when I want it to challenge risk and trade-offs.
 (See my quick picks.)

 The mode that actually changed how I work

-For the medium term at least, we’ve settled into a different shape of collaboration with AI, and it is not autocomplete.
+For the moment, we’ve settled into a different shape of collaboration with AI, and it is not autocomplete.
 It is agentic chat: chat, plus delegated tasks that can read code, suggest edits across files, run checks, and iterate.

 Instead, delegation: working the way I already work with a team, just faster and more parallel.
 Delegation also requires more discipline than doing it yourself.